SlimeVR/SlimeVR-Docs-Site/src/diy/community-diy-straps.md

 ### Tom Yum's

-Tom Yum aimed to prevent strap sliding.
-He directly sewed the velcro into place and used it as the main mounting method.
-He also chose to mount the trackers using velcro instead of loops to eliminate skin contact with all the parts other than the elastic bands.
+Tom Yum's design involves sewing the velcro onto the strap, using it as the main mounting method for the tracker.
+This avoids the skin contact involved with using loops threaded through the strap.

 These straps require the following materials: